All users (except "Limited" users) can make notes private

 The type of user you are determines which notes you can see

 Users with administrative privileges can view and edit all notes that are not marked private.
 Hiring managers and Recruiters are typically Admins.

 JobScore Users (who don't have Administrative privileges) can always view and edit notes they create themselves.
 Additionally, they can view public notes for candidates associated with jobs in which they have "All Public Notes" in their "notes visibility" control (read more about this in this article).
 Interviewers typically only have User-level access.
-Here's what the same list of notes would look like for Matt if he was a JobScore User with "View Notes" option set to "Only My Notes" instead of an Admin:
+Here's what the same list of notes would look like for Buster if he was a JobScore User with "View Notes" option set to "Only My Notes" instead of an Admin:

 Private notes are only visible by you and the people you explicitly share them with

 When a note is marked as private, by default, only the person who created the note can see it and edit it.